 Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made!
 I’m never going to make it any other way!

-I have tried to make raw almond milk in my Vitamix in the past and I was unhappy with how it turned out.
+I have tried to make Vitamix almond milk in the past and I was unhappy with how it turned out.
 Little did I know that the nut bag I was using made a HUGE difference in the final product!
 Because I wasn’t happy with my Vitamix, I bought an AlmondCow.
 I wrote a review here explaining what I think of that product.

 But luckily, not all homemade versions of almond milk are bad!

-I ended up ordering a new nut milk bag and took another try at the Vitamix method and realized it was the absolute best blender for nut milk.
-This time I added vanilla and dates and created a vanilla almond milk that was better than any I’d had from the store.
+I ended up ordering a new nut milk bag and took another try at the Vitamix method.
+Irealized it was the absolute best blender for nut milk.
+This time, I added vanilla and dates and created a vanilla almond milk that was better than any I’d had from the store.
 I was shocked.
 It was amazing!
 This homemade almond milk tastes smooth & creamy.
 Full of body.
 Not watery.
 I was hooked.

 I had finally found a homemade almond milk recipe that I loved.
-Today I’ll be sharing exactly how I make this delicious fresh almond milk – and you’ll never go back to store-bought almond milk again!
+Today I’ll be sharing exactly how I make this delicious fresh almond milk.
+You’ll never go back to store-bought almond milk again!

 Why should you make your own raw almond milk?

-For years, we drank the unsweetened vanilla Costco almond milk.
+For years, we drank the unsweetened vanilla almond milk from Costco.
 It was yummy!
-One day I was shopping and ran into a coworker while I was pulling the Kirkland almond milk off the shelf.
-He proceeded to tell me that their family would never drink Costco almond milk because of all the junk in it.
+One day I was shopping and ran into a coworker while I was pulling the Kirkland vanilla almond milk off the shelf.
+He proceeded to tell me that their family would never drink store-bought almond milk because of all the junk in it.
 Um…..what?
 I had gotten out of the habit of reading ingredients so I flipped the box over and looked:

 ORGANIC ALMOND BASE (FILTERED WATER, ORGANIC ALMONDS), ORGANIC VANILLA FLAVOR, SEA SALT, SUNFLOWER LECITHIN, ORGANIC LOCUST BEAN GUM, GELLAN GUM, VITAMIN A PALMITATE, ERGOCALCIFEROL (VITAMIN D2), DL-ALPHA-TOCOPHERYL ACETATE (VITAMIN E), RIBOFLAVIN (VITAMIN B2), ZINC GLUCONATE, CYANOCOBALAMIN (VITAMIN B12).
 Information taken from here.

-I knew they needed to add ingredients for it to be a shelf stable almond milk and be able to be preserved for so long.
+I knew they needed to add ingredients for it to be a shelf stable almond milk and be able to be preserved for so long on the grocery store shelves.
 But it was kind of humbling to look at the back and realize that I was drinking a “healthy” drink that was full of things I didn’t really want to ingest.
-I decided that the store-bought milks that were shelf stable were convenient, but it wasn’t for me.
-So the Costco almond milk went back on the shelf and that’s why we now make our own with this super basic recipe.
+I decided that the store-bought nut milk that was shelf stable was convenient, but it wasn’t for me.
+So the Costco vanilla almond milk went back on the shelf and that’s why we now make our own with this super basic recipe.

-So here’s your step-by-step tutorial on how to make our vitamix almond milk recipe!
+Here’s your step-by-step tutorial on how to make our Vitamix almond milk recipe!

 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.